 Peak also organized the town’s first mail service, paying a rider to go to Dallas twice a week to bring back the mail.
 Peak charged ten cents a letter.
 When the town’s first post office opened in 1856, President Franklin Pierce named Julian Feild postmaster.
 The post office was a wooden shanty on the town square.
 Later that year stagecoach service began and brought the mail to the post office.

-Peak and Feild often worked together as the town grew.
+As civic leaders Peak and Feild often worked together as the town grew.
 Both men worked to guarantee that Fort Worth would build—at no cost to taxpayers—a fine stone-and-brick courthouse should Cowtown prevail over Birdville in the (re-)election in 1856 to select the county seat.
 On election day Feild kept a barrel of whiskey outside his store to encourage voters to vote for Fort Worth.
 Votes were tabulated at Dr. Peak’s office.

 Both men were trustees of early schools that opened after John Peter Smith closed his school because of poor health.
 Carroll Peak Elementary School is named for the doctor.